Digital Summer: Breaking Point and acoustic album and inactivity (2011-present)

 The band toured extensively in support of the album.
 In July 2012, Digital Summer joined hard rock band 12 Stones on the road for a 27-day tour, spanning across the midwest and east coast.
 In November 2012, Digital Summer went on tour with Taproot for the Winter Riot Tour through the Midwest.
 In January 2013, Digital Summer went on a 28 dates tour with heavy rock band Nonpoint that covers the Pacific Northwest, Southwest and parts of the South.
 In late 2012 it was revealed that the band parted ways with drummer Ben Anderson and would be using fill-in drummers for the remainder of the touring year.

 Digital Summer was one of RockRevolt Magazine's "Indie Band of the Week" in February 2013.

 The full length acoustic album titled After Hours: Unplugged & Rewired was released on October 8, 2013.
 A music video for the track "This City" was released on January 8, 2014.

 On January 20, 2014 it was announced that the band would be going separate ways with guitarist Jon Stephenson due to professional differences.
 Thirteen-year-old Austin Rios was announced to be replacement touring drummer.
 In January 2014, the band performed at Shiprocked festival alongside such bands as Five Finger Death Punch, Papa Roach, Three Days Grace, Sevendust, In This Moment and Device among others.
 In April 2014, they did a U.S. national tour with Volbeat and Trivium with 25 dates and multiple one-off festival and headlining dates.
 In June 2015, Digital Summer had announced that Jon Stephenson has rejoined the band.
 And that based on the direction of the band, they no longer need drummer Austin Rios and made the addition of RED drummer Dan Johnson.

+Between 2016 and 2018, the band made numerous announcements regarding work on a new album tentatively titled "Aquarius" and posted clips of songs that were to feature on it.
+However, the band has been inactive since 2018, with no further announcements or updates ever being posted.